Pets And Mental Health: The Mood-Boosting Power of Animals

 By taking a dog for a walk every day, many pet owners unknowingly increase the amount of physical activity they do.
 Exercise is proven to be a hugely effective tool in combatting depression, anxiety, and other mental illnesses.
 When we exercise, our brains release endorphins and serotonin, making us feel happier, healthier and more rational.
 Some studies have even shown regular exercise to be as effective as anti-depressants when it comes to our mental wellbeing.

-Having a pet around the house can add years to your life!
-How?
-Well, by relieving loneliness, caring for an animal can actually make you feel needed, and give you a purpose each day.
+When it comes to pets and mental health, did you know that having a pet around the house can add years to your life?
+By relieving loneliness, caring for an animal can actually make you feel needed, and give you a purpose each day.
 Loneliness can trigger depression, so the companionship of a loyal dog or cat can make even the hardest of days, a lot more bearable.

 The affection of an animal can offer comfort, reduce the feeling of anxiety, and build self-esteem.
 Pets live in the moment, they don’t think about what happened yesterday, or worry about what may happen tomorrow – they help us become more mindful and appreciate the present.
 Plus, they’re always happy to see us and give us a warm, affectionate hug!